Alline Bullock: Biography

 In 1960, Turner renamed Little Ann, giving her the name Tina Turner, and formed the Ike & Tina Turner Revue.
 The duo released a string of hit records, including "A Fool in Love" (1960), "It's Gonna Work Out Fine" (1961), and "I Idolize You" (1961).
 Bullock eventually relocated to Los Angeles and lived with Ike and Tina's four sons while they toured across the country.
 She worked in the business side of the Ike & Tina Turner organization.
 She briefly managed the Ikettes (Robbie Montgomery, Venetta Fields, and Jessie Smith) after they left the revue in 1965, but Ike prevented them from using the name; they became the Mirettes.
 As a songwriter, Bullock wrote songs for Ike & Tina Turner, most notably "Funkier Than a Mosquita's Tweeter" on their album Workin' Together (1970).
 The song has been covered by various artists, including Nina Simone.
-She also wrote three songs on the 1972 album Strange Fruit by Family Vibes (formerly the Kings of Rhythm).
+She also wrote three songs on the 1972 album Strange Fruit by the Family Vibes (formerly the Kings of Rhythm).

 After her sister's acrimonious divorce from Ike in 1978, Bullock still considered him her brother-in-law and attended his funeral in 2007.
 She told Ebony in 2008: "He was generous and jovial.
 He seemed like he was forgiving and wanted to be forgiven for the things he did in his early years.
 The media, after he died, tried to destroy his name."
 By then, she was using the surname Selico.

 She died at the age of 73 in Valley Village, California, on September 4, 2010.
+In 2018, Turner recalled that she arranged a respectful farewell and noted that her sister "had a good life, everybody liked her," but devoted much of it to caring for her daughter's five children, often neglecting her own health after years of smoking and chronic coughing.